©Photo by iStock: takasuu

 Saying 'I love you' is not the words I want to hear from you.

-If you have a crush on someone yourself and can’t wait to break the news to them, here are some useful tips and expressions that will help you tell your Japanese dreamboat how you feel, and hopefully, get them to say the same!
+So, do you have a crush on someone and can’t wait to break the news to them?
+Here are some useful tips and expressions that will help you tell your Japanese dreamboat how you feel and, hopefully, get them to say the same!

-The part of the whole confession-making process that makes most people (in any language) nervous is what words to use to convey your feelings.
-Let’s start with the basics.
+The part of the confession-making process that makes most people (in any language) nervous is what words to use to convey their feelings.
+Let’s start with some basic Japanese love-related phrases and see if they’re suitable for first-time confessions.

-Hitomebore (一目惚れ) means “to fall in love at first sight” and might sound like a proper way to express your feelings toward someone, especially if you’re actually honest about falling in love instantly.
-(Does this happen in real life?!)
+Telling someone about your hitomebore for them might sound like a proper way to express your feelings, especially if you’re actually honest about falling in love with them instantly.
 However, according to most of my Japanese male friends, it actually seems to have the opposite effect with the guys.
 I asked as many Japanese guys as I could (I lost count after 20), and the general consensus was that, unless you two had been friends for a while, this word feels cliché.
-It is not recommendable to use it when you’re first expressing your love to someone, but if you two get in a relationship, by all means, tell them this later.
+It is not recommended to use it when you’re first expressing your love to someone, but if you two get into a relationship, by all means, tell them this later.
 They will be happy to hear it!

 Sounds simple enough, right?